Mortgage ‘misery’ as average five-year deal soars above 6%

 Mr Sunak will face questions on cost of living pressures and his promise to halve inflation as he comes under scrutiny from senior MPs on the liaison committee on Tuesday afternoon.

-It comes as Sainsbury’s said food inflation is “starting to fall”.
-However, the latest official figures show food inflation eased slightly in May but remained at a stubbornly high 18.4 per cent.
+It comes as Sainsbury’s said food inflation is “starting to fall”, but also warned that prices would not come down to what they were before the Ukraine war.
+The latest official figures show food inflation eased slightly in May but remained at a stubbornly high 18.4 per cent.

 Tory minister Johnny Mercer was asked on Sky News whether people were irritated about “billionaire” Mr Sunak telling them to “hold their nerve” during the cost of living crisis.